dgageot/simplelenium/README.md

 ### Support alerts, iframes and windows

-Pull requests are you best friends.
+Pull requests are your best friends.

 ### Reading properties from web elements